dead-horse/weekee/README.md

 * `Git`

 ### todo
-1. add unit test
+1. add more unit test
-2. push change to git server
+2. file change log
-3. cli tool
+3. a way to bind more event

 ### Licences
 (The MIT License)